Qumulo/QumuloBroker/README.md

-# QumuloCollector
+# QumuloBroker
-Qumulo Collector for Varonis Integration
+Qumulo Broker for Varonis Integration

 ## Official Documentation

-The documentation for the deployment of Qumulo Collector is on the official documentation page.
+The documentation for the deployment of Qumulo Broker is on the official documentation page.

 [Qumulo Integration Guide](http://docs.qumulo.com)

 ## Help

-To post feedback, submit feature ideas, or report bugs, use the [Issues](https://github.com/Qumulo/QumuloCollector/issues) section of this GitHub repo.
+To post feedback, submit feature ideas, or report bugs, use the [Issues](https://github.com/Qumulo/QumuloBroker/issues) section of this GitHub repo.

 ## Copyright